How do I get a Festival Pass?

 Download the program from our website and choose which farms to visit.
 Also available here are Planners with suggested routes of up to four farms.

-You will find programs and planners at the Hub too.
+You will find programs, planners and help at the Hub too.

 To make the most of your festival experience, we suggest you plan to visit two farms in the morning, stop for lunch, and visit two more farms in the afternoon.
 You should plan on spending half an hour to an hour at each farm.